bitcoincashorg/spec/reenable-op-codes.md

     * Discussion: Arguably allowing n >= len(x) opens the possibility of a script continuing to run under unexpected conditions.
 The restrictive option enforces out-of-bounds errors.
 Whilst placing the burden on the script author to do a bounds check.
+    * TODO Triple check all of the above for off by one errors.
 * `x n OP_SPLIT OP_CAT` -> `x` - for all `x` and for all `n >= 0`

 The operator must fail if: